softeng-feup/open-cx-a-programmer-odissey/docs/Development-Report.md

 For each user story you should write also the acceptance tests (textually in Gherkin), ie, a description of situations that will help to confirm that the system satisfies the requirements addressed in the user story.

 At the end, it is good to add a rough indication of the value of the user story to the customers (e.g. MoSCoW method) and the team should add an estimative of the effort to implemente it, in t-shirt sizes (XS, S, M, L, XL).
+### UI Mockups
+UI Mockups and a usage guide can be found on the [project readme](https://github.com/softeng-feup/open-cx-a-programmer-odissey/blob/master/README.md) .

 ### Domain model
 ![Domain Model](https://github.com/softeng-feup/open-cx-a-programmer-odissey/blob/master/docs/DomainModel.png)